bardsnas/Advanced-Fire-Sensing-and-Mitigation-System/README.md

 * **Problem-Solving and Innovation:** Enhance problem-solving abilities by addressing real-world challenges or creating innovative entertainment solutions through the application of embedded systems technologies.

+* The project incorporates tasks that demonstrates proficiency in mangaging time, digital I/O operations, and CPU load optimization.

+* Duration: 2 weeks

+* Independent and self-guided; No step-by-step lab/final project manual was provided.

 # Reciever MAC Address
 ## 24:EC:4A:0E:BC:5C